Language: EN

 Attributes in C# are special classes used to add metadata to code elements.

-This metadata can be read and used by the compiler, development tools, or the program itself at runtime through reflection.
+This metadata can be read and used by the compiler, development tools, or the program itself at runtime via reflection.

 Attributes derive from the base class System.Attribute.

-This metadata provides additional information about the elements of the program, such as classes, methods, properties, among others.
+This metadata provides additional information about program elements such as classes, methods, properties, among others.

-An attribute is declared by placing the attribute name in square brackets ([ ]) just before the declaration of the element it applies to.
+An attribute is declared by placing the attribute’s name in square brackets ([ ]) just before the declaration of the element to which it applies.
 For example:

 [Serializable]